Common Grace

 This verse seems to teach that God loves all His creation but not necessarily all people?

-The expression “all that He has made” would certainly include people since they also are created by God.
+The expression “all that He has made” would certainly include people since they are also created by God.

-The next verse is v10: All your works shall give thanks to you, O LORD, and all your saints shall bless youLet us recall that in Hebrew poetry, we expect the second line to carry forward the idea contained in the first line and not merely to repeat it.
+First, recall that in Hebrew poetry, we expect the second line to carry forward the idea contained in the first line and not merely to repeat it.
 It is a hermeneutical error to view both lines as perfectly synonymous.
 Longman, How to Read the Psalms, 97–98.
 In v10, the first line states a basic truth; i.e. that all creation gives thanks to God.
 The second line carries this thought forward and highlights the specific activity of God’s chosen and sanctified people.

 Matthew 5:44